dhrandy/garage/README.md

 ## REST API tokens

 Scripts and integrations can use token-authenticated REST endpoints under `/api/v1`.
-Administrators create named tokens in **Settings → API tokens**.
+Every signed-in user can create and revoke their own named tokens in **Settings → API tokens**.
+Members see only their own tokens; administrators retain garage-wide token management.
 The full token is shown once at creation; Garage stores only its SHA-256 hash.
 Revoking a token disables it immediately.
 Interactive OpenAPI docs are at `/api/docs` on your server.

+**Keep tokens private.** A token gives full API access to the data allowed by its creator's account.
+Do not paste a token into sites or apps you do not trust.

 Token requests act as the user who created the token, so the visibility and ownership rules apply to scripts too: a token sees exactly the vehicles its creator can see, and write endpoints reject vehicles the creator may not edit.